minnojs/docsite/content/en/docs/time/tutorials/hello.md

 The wrapper creates the `API` object for you.
 The `API` object is the instrument that we will use to create and run tasks.
 The whole task is written by creating a bunch of objects and arrays.
 The API object has functions that accept those objects and arrays and know how to create a task from them.

 ### The task structure
 Each task is composed of one or more trials, that are activated sequentially.
-We set trials into the player using a function called [`API.addSequence`](./API.html#add-sequence) that accepts an array of trials as its argument.
-After adding any trials that you like all that is left is activating the player by calling [`API.play`](API.html#play):
+We set trials into the player using a function called [`API.addSequence`]({{< relref "docs/core/api#add-sequence" >}}) that accepts an array of trials as its argument.

 ```javascript
 define(['timeAPI'], function(APIconstructor) {